rdallman/reed.pizza/content/resume.md

   *  Prototyped, designed, developed and deployed Android applications.
   *  Trained and oversaw a small team of developers.
 Learned git merge.
   *  Rewrote a back end in Ruby on Rails.
 Became familiar with TDD and Heroku.

+### Contributions

+  *  Contributor to the "go.tools" repo, I worked on the Vim plugin for the "go oracle", a static analysis tool for Go code.
+  *  Gave multiple talks on Git and Android development to the Auburn ACM and Auburn mobile dev groups
+  *  Created a tutorial for an Auburn "Go Bootcamp" that walks through creating a simple http server and personal website in Go

 [OpenRefactory]:http://openrefactory.org/